CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder2-getreaderforfile2-method.md

 ## <a name="parameters"></a>Paramètres
  `importer`
- [in] Pointeur vers l’interface d’importation de métadonnées.
+ [in] A pointer to the metadata import interface.

  `fileName`
- [in] Pointeur vers le nom de fichier.
+ [in] A pointer to the file name.

  `searchPath`
- [in] Pointeur vers le chemin de recherche.
+ [in] A pointer to the search path.

  `searchPolicy`
- [in] Une valeur de la [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md) énumération qui spécifie la stratégie à utiliser lors d’une recherche pour un lecteur de symboles.
+ [in] A value of the [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md) enumeration that specifies the policy to be used when doing a search for a symbol reader.

  `pRetVal`
- [out] Un pointeur qui est défini à retourné [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface.
+ [out] A pointer that is set to the returned [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="remarks"></a>Notes
- Cette version de la méthode peut rechercher le fichier PDB dans des domaines autres que juste à côté du module.
-La stratégie de recherche peut être contrôlée en combinant [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md).
-Par exemple, `AllowReferencePathAccess | AllowSymbolServerAccess` recherche le fichier PDB en regard du fichier exécutable et sur un serveur de symboles, mais ne pas interroger le Registre ou le chemin d’accès dans le fichier exécutable.
-Si le `searchPath` paramètre est fourni, ces répertoires seront toujours recherchées.
+ This version of the method can search for the PDB file in areas other than right next to the module.
+The search policy can be controlled by combining [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md).
+For example, `AllowReferencePathAccess | AllowSymbolServerAccess` looks for the PDB next to the executable file and on a symbol server, but does not query the registry or use the path in the executable file.
+If the `searchPath` parameter is provided, those directories will always be searched.

 ## <a name="see-also"></a>Voir aussi